Soorarai Pottru: Music

 G. V. Prakash Kumar worked on the film's score and soundtrack; in April 2019, before filming commenced, he recorded a song in collaboration with the band Thaikkudam Bridge for a rock number in the film.
 Singers Dhee, Senthil Ganesh and Harish Sivaramakrishnan of the band Agam also contributed to the album.
 Prakash worked on the film's background score in October 2019.
 The following month, Prakash announced Suriya will perform the rap versions of the film's theme music, which is titled "Maara Theme".
-The song marked his third time as a singer after he sang in Anjaan (2014) and the unreleased film Party.
+The song was released on 24 January 2020.
 Sony Music India released the film's soundtrack album on 24 July 2020.